MegaMek/megamek.github.io/_posts/2021-06-19-New Development Release v0.49.2.md

 + Issue #884: Reengineered laser damage type
 + PR #926: Enable infantry field guns to use HVACs, if you wanted to do that for some reason
 + Issue #888: Artemis IV Validation
-+ Issue #890: Mixed Tech QuaddVee Compact Heat Sinks multiple problems
++ Issue #890: Mixed Tech QuadVee Compact Heat Sinks multiple problems
 + Issue #897: Additional peculiar entry for Clan Machine-Gun Ammo
 + Bug: IS MASC not filtered out with Clan tech base